google/koladata/koladata/internal/README.md

 operations.

-`DataSliceImpl::Create` creates `DataSliceImpl` from one or several `arolla::DenseArray`. `DataSliceImpl::Builder` can be used for more general cases.
+`DataSliceImpl::Create` creates `DataSliceImpl` from one or several `arolla::DenseArray`. `SliceBuilder` can be used for more general cases.
 `DataSliceImpl::CreateWithAllocIds` and `Builder::GetMutableAllocationIds()`
 can be used in order to avoid `AllocationIdSet` recomputations.